monhacks/patched-crystal/ReadMe.txt

 Patched Crystal now uses the latest pokecrystal repo as base

+[For developers]: if you run the command make patched-crystal it will build patched-crystal.gbc

 Fixed the bugs of the followind items: Thick Club, Light Ball, Metal Powder

 Fixed a bug with moves that lower Defense can do so after breaking a Substitute